CharaChorder/docs/docs/CharaChorder_Lite.rst

 ^^^^^^^^

 The A3 layer, sometimes referred to as the “function layer”, is accessible with the :ref:`A3 access key<CharaChorder Keys>`.
-This key is not mapped by default on the CharaChorder Lite, but you can add it to your device by :ref:`remapping<Remapping>`.
-On the :ref:`CharaChorder Device Manager<Device Manager>`, this key is assignable by the names “KM_3_L” and “KM_3_R”.
+This key is not mapped by default on the CharaChorder Lite, but you can add it to your device by :ref:`remapping<Device Manager:Remapping>`.
+On the :doc:`CharaChorder Device Manager<Device Manager>`, this key is assignable by the names “KM_3_L” and “KM_3_R”.

 Once you've mapped the A3 layer access buttons, the A3 Layer is accessible by pressing and holding either one of them.
 You do not have to hold them both in order to access